Skip to content

 Two integration models depending on the forwarder:

-Embedded Process Sidecar Container
+Sidecar Container Embedded Process

-Containers per pod 1 2
+Containers per pod 2 1

-IPC mechanism stdin/stdout pipes Unix domain sockets
+IPC mechanism Loopback TCP (shared pod network) stdin/stdout pipes

-Resource limits Shared with forwarder Independent per container
+Resource limits Independent per container Shared with forwarder

-Security context Inherited from forwarder Separate (non-root, read-only rootfs)
+Security context Separate (non-root, read-only rootfs) Inherited from forwarder

 Embedded Process

+Filebeat launches the 10x binary as a child process within the forwarder container, with events flowing via stdin/stdout pipes.
+Filebeat's plugin system handles 10x's process lifecycle.
 Resource overhead is the JVM footprint only (heap + metaspace + thread stacks).
 No separate container image, no additional scheduling overhead.

 Architecture Flow